Battle of Hodeidah: June: Initial advances

-The United Arab Emirates issued 10 ships and 3 flights carrying food and aid bound to Al Hudaydah.
+The United Arab Emirates issued 10 ships and 3 flights carrying food and aid bound to Hodeidah.

 Yemeni army officials claimed that dozens of its members have been killed mostly by Houthi landmines and roadside bombs planted around the city and disguised as rocks.

 Houthi official media, Almasirah, claimed death and injury of more than 40 coalition soldiers close to the seashore after being hit by a Houthi Tochka missile which was launched after intelligence gathering by a reconnaissance aircraft.